Step by step guidelines on how to write a personal statement (statement of purpose, SOP) for successful university admission applications.

 State the features of the course that have motivated you most, what are your learning targets and how the accomplishments will develop you personally, professionally and boost your career prospects (10 to 12 lines).

-Mention your past and current academic strengths, career achievements that are relevant to this course – how those attainments will complement your prospective study and which areas of knowledge and skills you are going to develop (8 to 10 lines).
+Mention your past and current academic strengths, career achievements that are relevant to this course, extra-curricular activities – how those attainments will complement your prospective study and which areas of knowledge and skills you are going to develop (8 to 10 lines).

 State how you will design your future with the new achievements – with higher level of degree what career target you are aiming to grab in short, medium and long term (5 to 7 lines).